 2. Sweep or Vacuum First

-This is so that you won’t push the dirt around on your floor when mopping.
+This is so that you won’t push the dirt around your floor when mopping.
 Not only will this create a bigger (and wet) mess, but wet dirt could eventually cake on your floor.

 Vacuuming is best for picking up large debris, as sweeping it around might have an abrasive effect.